Khaledykhalil/MiroMeasure/README.md

    - Verify your authtoken is correctly set in .env
    - Check the ngrok container logs: `docker-compose logs ngrok`
    - Try restarting the containers: `npm run docker:down && npm run docker:dev`

-## �📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🔗 Links